Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### Tuesday, November 15th
 **Team Members Present:** Steven Chase Bernard and Brandon Kilpatrick
 **Time:** 3:00 pm - 8:00 pm
-**Summary:**  Chase finished designing some of the enemies and Brandon finished the cityscape background he has been working on.
+**Summary:**  Chase finished designing some of the enemies and Brandon finished the cityscape background he had been working on.

   Compilation of the Default Enemies
   ![alt text](https://github.com/jacobmhinton/ShootemDoods/blob/master/mockups/DefaultEnemiesMockUp.png "Compilation of the Default Enemies")